Step 10 – The first date survival guide

 Do your homework

 Ahead of your first date, preparation will play a big part in keeping your stomach from doing somersaults at the mere mention of your date’s name.
-If you’ve been talking online, it’s more than likely that you’ll know the basics about your date and like what you’ve seen.
+If you met on dating sites, it’s more than likely that you’ll know the basics about your date and like what you’ve seen.

 Reading through past messages and picking out some things from their profile you’d like to know more about will help keep conversation flowing and allow you to be a happy confident date.